AugustArnstad/DirichletScaleMixtures/README.md

 # DirichletScaleMixtures
 This repository contains the code accompanying the article "Dirichlet Scale Mixture priors for BNNs".
+This repo is a distilled version of the full code repo 'shrinkage_priors_in_BNNs', to make it easier for interested people to see how it works.

 ## Overview